alexandertrefz/essence/Readme.md

 as well as the other files in [testFiles](testFiles).
 It also should be noted that the syntax is meant to be viewed with a font with code ligatures, like FiraCode.

+You can compile the testFiles with the `esc` executable in `bin`.

 # Disclaimer
 This language is still a work in progress.
-While the semantics could be described as stable at this point, the syntax is still somewhat in flux.
+It is not ready for use yet and there is no documentation as everything is in flux.
+Generally: There be dragons.